+You are awake during surgery.
 In the operating room, you will first be positioned properly for surgery.
 This is lying comfortably on your back with a small cushion under your head and neck.
-The perfect amount of sedation will make you comfortable but not asleep.
-Patients who get too much sedation can become confused and wake up suddenly with dangerous movements that could cause problems with the procedure.
-Therefore, we want you relaxed but not completely asleep.
+We want you relaxed.
 If you have a high level of anxiety, please share this with us.
 In this case, extra medications can be given.
 A healthcare professional will then cleanse the skin around the eye with an antiseptic (Povidone iodine).
 After this is done, you will be covered with a thin sterile drape that covers your face and upper body.
 This can be a little claustrophobic but the drape is very light and there is plenty of air underneath.
 If you need to cough or clear your throat after the surgery has started, let your surgeon know before doing so.